codyseibert/blog/_posts/2020-01-06-setting-up-a-blog-using-jekyll copy.markdown

 TADA!

 Congrats, you hosted your first Jekyll blog on github pages!
+You may need to clear your cache if you don't see your changes.
 Be sure to read up on the documentation for Jekyll and the Minima theme so you can start customizing your pages and styles.

 Until next time, happy coding!